USEPA/ejscreen-dataset-creator-2.2/README.md

-# EJScreenDatasetCreator
+# ejscreen-dataset-creator

 ## Description
-`EJScreenDatasetCreator` is a Python tool that automates the calculation of EJScreen indexes (`calIndexes`), percentiles (`percentileCal` and `percentileCalState`), bin and text fields (`calBinTxt`), and lookup tables to produce the EJScreen 2023 dataset.
+`ejscreen-dataset-creator` is a Python tool that automates the calculation of EJScreen indexes (`calIndexes`), percentiles (`percentileCal` and `percentileCalState`), bin and text fields (`calBinTxt`), and lookup tables to produce the EJScreen 2023 dataset.
 As an option, the dataset can be joined with the Census block groups or tracts to create a feature class (`exportSpatial`).

 ## Python Package Requirements
 All required packages come preinstalled in the default ArcGIS Pro 3.1 environment, which includes Python 3.
 The following are the packages and versions used in the development of this tool.